The role of Pop III stars and early black holes in the 21cm signal from Cosmic Dawn: Introduction

 How did the first luminous objects form?
 What was their impact on structure formation?
 These are two of the most important and still open questions regarding the evolution of our Universe.
 At present, we cannot rely on any direct observation of the first sources, however, we know that these were responsible for initiating the transition from a neutral intergalactic medium (IGM) to an ionized one.
 This crucial event in the evolution of our Universe is referred to as "cosmic reionization".
 According to different observations, including the quasar Gunn-Peterson trough (\citealt{Becker2001}) and the polarization anisotropy of the cosmic microwave background (CMB, \citealt{Planck2020}) the Universe became fully ionized at $z < 6$.
 However, the process of reionization is still largely unconstrained as we lack a complete understanding of the dominant sources (whether stars or accreting black holes), the duration of the whole process and the topology of ionized regions (see e.g. \citealt{Wise2019} for an introductory review).

 Observations with the James Webb Space Telescope (JWST) will be crucial in order to better constrain the properties of high-redshift sources.
 However, direct optical-IR observations are not the only tool to explore the Universe at Cosmic Dawn.
 Before complete reionization was reached, the Universe was mostly neutral hydrogen (HI).
-This makes the 21cm hyperfine transition of HI and the associated global signal a very important probe of these remote cosmic epochs (we refer to \citealt{FurlanettoRev} for a complete review on the 21cm global signal from Cosmic Dawn).
+This makes the 21cm hyperfine transition of HI and the associated global signal a very important probe of these remote cosmic epochs (we refer to \citealt{FurlanettoRev}, \citealt{Pritchard2012} and \citealt{Bera2022b} for broad reviews on the 21cm global signal from Cosmic Dawn).

 The strength and shape of the 21cm global signal depend on the ionization and thermal state of the IGM as well as on the contribution of star formation and black hole (BH) accretion to three relevant radiation backgrounds: X-ray, UV ionizing and Lyman-$\alpha$ backgrounds.
+In addition to those, as pointed out by \citet{Feng2018}, the presence of a radio background at high-$z$ would impact the evolution of the 21cm signal as it will change the background radio temperature against which the 21cm signal is seen.
 The shape and amplitude of the 21cm signal is therefore very sensitive to the nature of the first sources, probing the complex physical processes governing their formation and evolution (see e.g. \citealt{Madau1997, Ciardi2003, Mesinger2011, Visbal2012, Fialkov2013a} for some fundamental contributions).
+In the last decade the impact of many physical processes on the 21cm global signal has been studied; these include relative velocity between dark matter and gas (\citealt{Dalal2010,Visbal2012,munoz2021}), cosmic rays (\citealt{Bera2022a}), Ly-$\alpha$ heating (\citealt{Ghara2019}) and magnetic fields (\citealt{Katz2021}).